Wonders of the West Coast and Kimberley

 Monkey Mia - Carnarvon

 Prepare yourself for the ‘living fossils’ at Hamelin Pool, home to the most abundant colony of stromatolites in the world.
-The state’s World Heritage listed Shark Bay is also characterised by Shell Beach, formed from billions of coquina bivalve shells.
-Your next stop is the Carnarvon Space and Technology Museum.
+These astounding creatures show us what life was like 3,500-million years ago, when there was no other complex life on Earth.
+You’re officially in the state’s World Heritage listed Shark Bay, the largest of its kind in Australia with more than 1,000 kilometres of beaches.
+Not all of them sandy – welcome to Shell Beach.
+Here, the snow-white colour comes from billions of tiny coquina bivalve shells, up to 10 metres deep and stretching for 70 kilometres.
+From this thriving marine ecosystem to overhead attractions, your next stop is the Carnarvon Space and Technology Museum.
 Did you know it played a role in the 1969 moon landing, and was instrumental in the space race?
 These are among the gallery’s claims to fame, as you’ll discover touring the collection.
+Your visit here is interactive, so prepare to try on space suits and climb aboard a supercraft simulator.

 Accommodation: